wbcomdesigns/buddypress-member-blog/README.txt

 == Changelog ==
+= 2.2.2 =
+* Managed: Backend options responsive fixes
+* Managed: Only Show the Blog Parent Menu
+* Fixed: Removed Condition to show the menu on all pages
+* Fixed: Warning in the admin side
+* Fixed: Blog menu with BB Platform
+* Fixed: Post updated notice UI
+* Fixed: Update and manage form fields UI in frontend
+* Fixed: Remove unwanted css
+* Fixed: Update and manage form fields UI in frontend
+* Fixed: Move the Hook after updating the custom fields

 = 2.2.1 =
 * Enhancement: Added nested view for category management.
 * Update: Merged branch '2.2.1' from GitHub repository for synchronization.